Frequently asked questions

 I wasn’t able to attend a community forum – can I still contact the Commission?

-In accordance with the Federal Government’s health advice regarding Coronavirus (COVID-19), the Commission has adjusted its operations using digital, rather than in-person engagement.
+In accordance with the Federal Government’s health advice regarding Coronavirus (COVID-19), the Commission adjusted its operations using digital, rather than in-person engagement.

 What happens at a hearing?